ncatlab/nlab-content/pages/1788.md

 (11:23) But in my view, that's not the criterion for what is fundamental and what isn't.

-(11:29) Nature (?) does not do perturbation theory, perturbation theory is what we do because we don't know any better.
+(11:29) God does not do perturbation theory, perturbation theory is what we do because we don't know any better.

 (11:38) So the fact that branes do not admit a perturbative treatment, as strings do, is not, in my view, a reason for thinking that branes are less fundamental than strings -- especially since strings are just a limiting case, as we see, of branes.